At What Age Do Car Insurance Rates Go Down?

 Driving Record

-Your driving record is a big factor in your car insurance rates, whether positive or negative.
-A clean record may qualify you for a good driver discount, 10% to 40% depending on your insurance company.
+A clean driving record can qualify you for a good driver discount.
+According to ValuePenguin, good driver discounts generally range from 10% to 30%, depending on the insurance company.
 Most insurers require you to be accident free for a certain number of years before you’re eligible for such a discount.

 Gender